lupeterm/CYK/README.md

     |Starting Symbol|A|A|

    → The grammar may also be entered through an external file with following regulations:

-Empty lines in the file will be ignored by the program.
+    Empty lines in the file will be ignored.

     | Order of lines | Grammar member | Rules | Example |
     |---|---|---|---|
     | 1 | Symbols | upper case letters | S,A,B |